Personal style blogger: Influential fashion bloggers

-Fashion bloggers outcomes
+Outcomes

 Several incentives influence bloggers passion and enthusiasm towards their blogging activities.
 The two main incentive which are economical and social were discussed by McQuarrie, Edward F., Miller, Jessica, Philips and Barbara J. and are listed below.

 Economical

 There are several form of economical rewards.
 The most common ones are Branded Fashion clothing, paid ad-placement, and paid sponsorship of their blog contest.
 This process enables them to become a key promotional tool for brand.
 Those rewards vary from small bloggers to large and influential bloggers.

 Social

 Using Bourdieu's idea of cultural capital, McQuarrie, Edward F., Miller, Jessica, Philips and Barbara J. have developed two sociological explanations to personal style bloggers social outcome: Taste of Judgement and Accumulation of cultural capital.
 Once they reach a mass audience and become famous, those personal fashion bloggers acquire a higher social mobility within the social strata of the fashion industry.
 For instance, many of them receive invitations to exclusive parties, Designer open houses, charity appearance mentioned in the media and so on.
 All these access to fashion professional, provide them with networking opportunity, helping them increase their social mobility.
 Therefore, a fashion blogger success comes from joining the traditional fashion system, rather than disconnecting it from it.